pandastrike/vanilla/README.md

 - `public_domain` This is a publicly available domain that you own and have associated with your AWS account.
 Clusters will be placed at sub-domains of this root.
 - `tag`: This is a tag that appears in AWS to help identify your deployment.

-Afterwards, the command returns immediately with a cluster ID Huxley uses to find it in the future.
+Afterwards, the command returns immediately with a cluster ID that Huxley uses to find it in the future.
 However, it will take time to fully configure your cluster.

 ```
 $ huxley cluster describe fearless-panda